TEDx-NMIMS-Indore/TEDx-NMIMS-Indore-official-website/README.md

 3. Execute `cd TEDx-NMIMS-Indore-official-website` command in the powershell.
 4. Now execute `npm i` command to install all packages used to make this website.
 5. Now execute `npm start` command to run the code on your machine.
+6. Execute `npm run test` to start testing the react app.

 ---